fivebillionmph/fivebillionmph.github.io/index.md

 ---
 ---

-I'm a programmer, but will be pursuing a masters in bioengineering this Fall.
-I also really like baseball, especially the LA Dodgers.
+I'm a masters student in bioengineering.